-What Options Are Available If Denied By A Bank For Your Mortgage
+Denied By A Bank For Your Mortgage And Options For Borrowers

-This BLOG On What Options Are Available If Denied By A Bank For Your Mortgage Was UPDATED On July 11, 2017
+This BLOG On Denied By A Bank For Your Mortgage And Options For Borrowers Was UPDATED On June 16th, 2019

-There should be no reason why a mortgage borrowers to be denied after getting pre-approved.
+There should be no reason why mortgage borrowers to be denied after getting pre-approved.

-- The only reason why a pre-approved borrowers gets denied for a mortgage loan after pre-approval is because they were not properly qualified in the first place.
+- The only reason why a pre-approved borrower gets denied for a mortgage loan after pre-approval is because they were not properly qualified in the first place.

-- An approve/eligible per AUS is pretty much a done deal ONLY with Mortgage Lenders With No Lender Overlays.
+- An approve/eligible per AUS is pretty much a done deal ONLY with Lenders With No Lender Overlays

-- However, many loan officers make mistakes in issuing pre-approval letters once they get an approve/eligible per AUS and do not check their company’s lender overlays.
+- However, many loan officers make mistakes in issuing pre-approval letters once they get an approve/eligible per AUS without checking with their company’s lender overlays

 Banks Versus Mortgage Bankers And Correspondent Lenders

-- Most home buyers go to their local bank when trying to get qualified for mortgage.
+- Most home buyers go to their local bank when trying to get qualified for a mortgage

-- Home buyers normally do not think of a mortgage banker or mortgage broker.
+- Home buyers normally do not think of a mortgage banker or broker

-- However, banks have stricter mortgage lending guidelines than mortgage bankers or mortgage brokers.
+- However, banks have stricter mortgage guidelines than mortgage bankers

 Banks And Overlays